ddjh20482/ddjh20482/README.md

-### Hi there 👋
+## Hi there! 👋🏼

+**My name is Jesse Markowitz** and I'm a data scientist with a background in science education and a recent graduate of the Flatiron School.

 **My name is Jin-hoon Chung** and I am a recent graduate of **machine learning** (Libraries, Python, Jupyter, Git) at Flatiron  School.
-While learning machine learning, I have also learned how make a non-tech communication.
+While learning machine learning, I have also learned how to make non-tech communication.
 I have over 10 years of experience in survey design, data collection, big data cleaning, summary reports compilation, statistical tests, and SAS programming.
-My expertise is numbers, data, problem solving, listening, and time management.
+My expertise is in numbers, data, problem-solving, listening, and time management.

 I have decided to become a data scientist because I love expanding my mathematical knowledge.
 I would love to explore new modern skills and share my experience with others.